A successful email subject line is part art, part science but typically a recipe for anxiety for any marketer or

 Personalization is more powerful than you think

 Personalization tags, which are available in DailyStory, give you the ability to say a recipient’s name or location, for example, in your mass email.
-It’s that element of personalized content that can make an impact with your audience.
+It’s that element of personalized content that can make an impact on your audience.

 You’re only limited by your creativity when it comes to personalization and ways to use it.